cmu-sei/CDAS/README.md

 CDAS should finish with no errors (you will get warnings about libcairo2 if you did not install that) and the results will be in a folder called cdas-output.
 Results will include
 - SVG map of countries
+- A "pdf" folder containing
     - 'actors' folder containing PDF files with threat actor descriptions
     - 'countries' folder containing PDF files with country attributes
     - 'reports' folder containing PDF files with event reports

 ## Configuration